What is Baptism?

 Have you been baptized?

 So, I’ve got a very straightforward application for you.
-We are going to have a baptism pool party this summer.
-If you are interested in being baptized, let me know, and I will follow up with you to answer any questions you might have and talk to you more about it.
+We are going to do baptisms as part of our November 7 services.
+If you are interested in being baptized, let us know, and we will follow up with you to answer any questions you might have and talk to you more about it.

 It’s going to be a very meaningful celebration!